 elevated in obesity.
 Autotaxin is present in blood, urine, saliva, seminal and cerebrospinal fluids.
 In addition, plasma autotaxin is cleared by the liver which is elevated in liver disease.
 Normal serum or plasma autotaxin concentration is reported to be slightly higher in females than in males and highest in pregnant females.

-The lowest level of CRP that can be detected by this assay is 0.312 ng/ml.
+The lowest level of mouse PM20D1 that can be measured by this assay is 0.156 ng/ml.

-Serum samples were assayed by adding 90 µl of the sample and 10 µl of spike stock solution calculated to yield the intended 0, 5, 10 ng/ml spike concentration.
-The recovery of human autotaxin spiked to different levels falls in 80-120%.
+Serum samples were assayed by adding 90 µl of sample and 10 µl of spike stock.

 Solution calculated to yield the intended 0, 1, 2 or 4 ng/ml spike concentration.